+Operating expenses were \$21,874 in FY21 compared to \$23,931 in FY20, a decrease of 8.6%.
+Included in operating expenses in FY21 is noncash depreciation expense on capital assets of \$1,811, compared to \$2,494 in FY20.
+Excluding depreciation, operating expenses were \$20,063 in FY21 and \$21,437 in FY20, a decrease of \$1,374.
+The decrease in operating expenses is primarily due to the aforementioned reduced traffic and related toll revenue due to COVID-19, which in turn resulted in lower toll compliance and customer service costs as well as professional services.
 Operating expenses were \$23,931 in FY20 compared to \$31,832 in FY19, a decrease of 24.8%.
 Included in operating expenses in FY20 is noncash depreciation expense on capital assets of \$2,494, compared to \$4,988 in FY19.
 Excluding depreciation, operating expenses were \$21,437 in FY20 and \$26,844 in FY19, a decrease of \$5,407.
 The decrease in operating expenses is primarily due to the aforementioned reduced traffic and related toll revenue due to COVID-19, which in turn resulted in lower toll compliance and customer service costs as well as professional services.
-Operating expenses were \$31,832 in FY19 compared to \$29,889 in FY18, an increase of 6.5%.
-Included in operating expenses in FY19 is noncash depreciation expense on capital assets of \$4,988, compared to \$5,563 in FY18.
-Excluding depreciation, operating expenses were \$26,844 in FY19 and \$24,326 in FY18, an increase of \$2,518.
-The increase in operating expenses is primarily due to the Agency's initiative to replace hard-case transponders with adhesive 6C tags.
-The new adhesive tags are less costly to procure and will result in future cost savings.

-Net nonoperating expenses for FY20 include investment income of \$30,594 compared to \$23,053 in FY 19, with the increase due to increased cash balances and an increase in earnings rates; interest expense of \$118,934, compared to \$144,009 in FY19, due to decreased interest expense from the bond remarketing and the bond refunding; a write off of construction in progress of \$17,288 for the South County Traffic Relief Effort Project; costs of bond remarketing and issuance of \$5,468 due to the bond remarketing and the bond refunding; and legal settlements expense of \$4, compared to \$14,597 in FY19, due to the \$14,500 accrual for the legal settlement in FY19.
-Net nonoperating expenses for FY19 include investment income of \$23,053; interest expense of \$144,009; and \$14,597 for legal settlements.
-For FY18, net nonoperating expenses include investment income of \$5,567; interest expense of \$142,245; bond remarketing costs of \$882; and \$2,355 of costs related to the removal of some of the agency's toll booths.
-The increase in investment income in FY19 is due to higher reinvestment rates and incorporating more higher yielding non-government securities and shortterm liquidity pools into the Agency's portfolio.
-Accrual-basis interest expense included accretion on the Agency's capital appreciation bonds and convertible capital appreciation bonds of \$32,473 and \$30,707 in FY20 and in FY19, respectively.
-Interest expense in FY20 and FY19 also included noncash amortization of \$38,892 and \$546, respectively, related to a discount on the issuance of bonds; \$339 and \$300, respectively, related to prepaid bond insurance; and \$638 and \$998, respectively, related to the deferred bond refunding costs.
+Net nonoperating expenses for FY21 were (\$160,539) and include investment income of \$3,717; a write off of construction in progress of \$143; costs of bond issuance and an arbitrage rebate of \$4,208 and \$25,365, respectively, due to the 2021 bond refunding; and interest expense of \$134,540.
+Net nonoperating expenses for FY20 were (\$111,100) and include investment income of \$30,594; a write off of construction in progress of \$17,288 for the South County Traffic Relief Effort Project (SCTRE); bond remarketing and cost of bond issuance of \$5,468 due to the 2019 bond remarketing and the 2019 bond refunding; interest expense of \$118,934, and settlement expense of \$4.
+Net nonoperating expenses for FY19 were (\$135,553) and include investment income of \$23,053; interest expense of \$144,009; and settlement expense of \$14,597.

+Significant changes that resulted in the net increase from FY20 to FY21 include a decrease in the unrealized gain on investments; a much smaller write off of construction in progress due to the SCTRE write off in FY20; the arbitrage rebate that did not occur in FY20; and increased interest expense due to the amortization of bond premiums, prepaid insurance, and refunding debt included in interest expense due to the 2021 bond refunding transaction.
+Significant changes that resulted in the net decrease from FY19 to FY20 include an increase in the unrealized gain on investments; a significant decrease in settlement expense due to the \$14,500 accrual for the legal settlement in FY19; the write off of the SCTRE in FY20; costs of bond issuance and remarketing that only occurred in FY20; and decreased interest expense due to the bond remarketing and refunding.
 Legal settlements in FY19 include a tentative settlement of \$14,500 for a class action lawsuit alleging that the Agency, along with other California toll operators, violated California Streets and Highways Code 31490 by transmitting drivers' personal information for purposes of toll collection and enforcement, interoperability and communications with customers.
 The settlement will eliminate the costs of ongoing litigation, minimize the Agency's risk profile, and help protect the Agency against future potential claims.